Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices

-In conclusion, our experimental investigation of the Wannier-Stark ladder and ME in a disorder-free photonic lattice has provided new insights into the fundamental concepts of quantum transport and localization in condensed matter physics.
+In conclusion, our experimental investigation of the Wannier-Stark ladder and ME in a finite-sized disorder-free photonic lattice has provided new insights into the fundamental concepts of quantum transport and localization in condensed matter physics.
 Our use of a $\text{Si}_3\text{N}_4$ waveguide array with an engineered on-site potential and nearest-neighbor hopping rate allows us to create a synthetic electric field that localizes part of the eigenstates in real space.
 By probing the light intensity at each lattice site through a single-shot approach using a fan-out structure and grating couplers, we are able to observe the coexistence of both extended and localized states in the system.
-Our experimental results have confirmed recent theoretical works that suggest the existence of mobility edges in lower dimensional systems, which are not solely dependent on disorder, and have demonstrated the emergence of the Wannier-Stark ladder when the electric field is strong enough.
-Moreover, our studies provide a bridge between ME and Wannier-Stark localization, further advancing our understanding of these important concepts in condensed matter physics.
-The potential applications of our developed photonic devices are vast and promising, as they offer a compact and robust means of encoding high dimensional quantum resources, for example, the structure can be used to encode dual-rail qubits or even qudits\cite{moody20222022,gao2023scalable, Chang2023,elshaari2021deterministic, elshaari2017chip}.
-By extending the understanding of the Wannier-Stark ladder and MEs in disorder-free photonic lattices, we have opened up new avenues for the development of novel photonic devices based on these fundamental concepts.
+Our results offer experimental evidence of recent theoretical works, and have demonstrated the emergence of the Wannier-Stark ladder when the electric field is strong enough.
+The potential applications of our developed photonic devices are vast and promising, as they offer a compact and robust means of encoding high dimensional quantum resources, for example, the structure can be used to encode dual-rail qubits or even qudits~\cite{moody20222022,gao2023scalable, Chang2023,elshaari2021deterministic, elshaari2017chip}.